-VISUAL DISTRESS SIGNALING DEVICES
+VISUAL DISTRESS SIGNALING (VDS) DEVICES

+There are a variety of VDS devices for day, night, or day and night use.
+Pyrotechnic devices can be dangerous if used improperly; read the instructions before using.
 Pyrotechnic devices expire and must be replaced every few years, as stamped on the unit.
 Be sure to properly dispose of old pyrotechnics.